Publish The Feed Later

 add_filter('posts_where', 'publish_later_on_feed');

 If you put the above syntax in your functions.php of your theme, then your feed will be published always 5 minutes later.
 Of course you can adjust the time, also the units, if you need it in a special case.
-I probably will add this feature in the next release of my plugin ©Feed.
+I probably will add this feature in the next release of my Plugin ©Feed.

 1. [...] number of edits that need to be made?
 For these people, WP Engineer has written a post explaining how to publish a feed later using your functions.php file.
 This way you can publish posts on your blog, then have time to [...]